25prabhu10/notes/docs/Languages/Git/Git.md

 ### Ignoring File

 Untracked files or folders can be ignored so that Git dose not track them.
-For that create a file named `.gitignore` and add all the file or folder listing patterns.
+For that create a file named `.gitignore` and add all the file or folder listing patterns

 We can use: